-Date of Incident: Time:

-Name of Target(s): Name of Aggressive Student(s): Name(s) of Witness(es)/ Bystander(s):

-Reported to School by (Check all that apply): Teacher

-Type of Incident: (Check only if applicable) □ Electronic (Check all that apply): □ Text Messages □ Website □ Email □ Facebook □ Snapchat □ Instagram

-☐ Phone ☐ Twitter ☐ Other

-☐ Physical (Check all that apply): ☐ Shoved/Pushed ☐ Hit, Kicked, Punched ☐ Inappropriate Touching ☐ Social (Check all that apply): ☐ Excluded ☐ Staring/Leering ☐ Writing/Graffiti

-☐ Unlawful (Check all that apply):

-☐ Theft/Damaged Possessions ☐ Extortion

-☐ Verbal (Check all that apply):

-☐ Threats ☐ Taunting/ Ridiculing 🗌 Lies or False Ru mors Mean Comments

-The Aggressive Act was Related to: (check all that are applicable) Racial Sexual Religious Gender Identity Disability

-Did anyone get injured? ☐ Yes ☐ No

-Type of Injury, if known

-- / t /g / /

-Did you Report this Incident to La w Enforcement? ☐ Yes ☐ No
+Date of Incident: Name of Target(s): Name of Aggressive Student(s): Name(s) of Witness(es)/ Bystander(s): Reported to School by (Check all that apply): Teacher Student Bystander Target Parent Bus Driver Anonymous Other Name Location of Incident (Check all th Hallway Stairs Restr Locker Room Bus Stop When did the Incident happen? oom □ Classroom □ Gym □ On Bus □ Parking Lot □ ☐ Lunch Room ☐ Playground] Off Campus ☐ To/From School ☐ After So☐ Outside School Hours ☐ O chool Program 🔲 School Spor nsored Event During School ☐ Specific Location Describe the Incident(s), including what the alleged aggressor(s) said or did and the harm.
+Please include/attach any evidence you might have Type of Incident: (Check only if applicable) Electronic (Check all that apply): Text Messages Website Email Facebook Snapchat Instagram Phone Twitter Other Physical (Check all that apply): ☐ Shoved/Pushed ☐ Hit, Kicked, Punched ☐ Inappropriate Touching ☐ Social (Check all that apply): ☐ Excluded ☐ Staring/Leering ☐ Writing/Graffiti ☐ Unlawful (Check all that apply): ☐ Theft/Damaged Possessions ☐ Extortion ☐ Verbal (Check all that apply): ☐ Threats ☐ Taunting/Ridiculing ☐ Lies or False Rumors ☐ Mean Comments The Aggressive Act was Related to: (check all that are applicable) ☐ Racial ☐ Sexual ☐ Religious ☐ Gender Identity ☐ Disability Did anyone get injured?
+Type of Injury, if known ☐ Yes ☐ No Did you Report this Incident to La w Enforcement? ☐ Yes ☐ No